 The history of the Basque country is fascinating and complex.
 No one quite knows where the Basque people came from (they have no migration myth in their oral history), but their presence here is believed to predate even the earliest known migrations.
 Interestingly, when the Romans invaded Spain in 218 BC, they never conquered the hilly Basque Country, perhaps because its inhabitants were impossible to subjugate.
-After the Roman Western Empire collapsed in the 5th century AD, the Visigoths eventually established their dominance over much of Spain, making Toledo their capital in 542.
+After the Roman Western Empire collapsed in the 5th century AD, the Visigoths eventually established dominance over much of Spain, making Toledo their capital in 542.

 In 581 AD, Historians believe that a precursor to modern-day Vitoria, called Victoriacum, was founded by the Visigoth king Luivigild.
 The king had recently won a battle against the Basques and wanted to commemorate his victory with a new settlement.
 However, Victoriacum vanished from history shortly after its foundation.

 In April 1492, the Catholic Monarchs Isabel and Fernando granted the Genoese sailor Christopher Columbus funds for his voyage across the Atlantic in search of a new trade route to the Orient.
 After discovering the Americas, Columbus undertook several more expeditions.
-By 1600, Spain controlled nearly all present-day Mexico and Central America, a broad strip of South America, all the biggest Caribbean islands, and Florida.
+By 1600, Spain controlled nearly all of present-day Mexico and Central America, a broad strip of South America, all the biggest Caribbean islands, and Florida.

 However, the 17th century was a very contradictory time in Spain.
 At one level, a flourishing arts scene created the illusion of a modern European nation.
 Spain was immortalized by great artists such as Velazquez and El Greco.
-And yet weak, back-looking monarchs, a highly conservative church, and an idle nobility allowed the economy to stagnate, leading to food shortages and gross inequalities.
+Yet weak, back-looking monarchs, a highly conservative church, and an idle nobility allowed the economy to stagnate, leading to food shortages and gross inequalities.
 Spain lost much of its territory, including Portugal, Sicily, and Naples.

 Sadly, this did not signify the end of Vitoria’s troubles.
-After the second Carlist War in 1876, all provinces except Navarra were stripped of their coveted fueros, thereby fueling nascent Basque nationalism.
+After the second Carlist War in 1876, all provinces except Navarra were stripped of their coveted fueros, fueling nascent Basque nationalism.
 This fervent nationalism remains alive and well today.

 Spain did not take part in the World Wars of the 20th century.
 However, it had plenty of internalized strife to contend with.
 When the second Spanish Republic in Madrid proposed the possibility of home rule to the Basques in 1936, both the provinces of Gipuzkoa and Vizcaya took up the offer.
 Conservative Alava, in contrast, sided with the Nationalists during the Spanish Civil War, ensuring that Vitoria was left relatively unscathed during the conflict between the Republican government and Fascist dictator General Franco.
-The Nationalists entered Madrid on 28 March 1939, and Franco declared the war over on 1 April.
-Regional autonomy was henceforth off the table, and church and state reigned supreme.
+The Nationalists entered Madrid on 28 March 1939, and Franco declared war over on 1 April.
+Regional autonomy was subsequently off the table, and church and state reigned supreme.
 Divorce, strikes, trade unions, and political associations were declared illegal.

 It was during the Franco days that ETA (Basque Homeland and Freedom) was born.
-Originally set up to fight the Franco regime, which suppressed the Basques through banning the language and almost all forms of Basque culture.
+Initially set up to fight the Franco regime, which suppressed the Basques by banning the language and almost all forms of Basque culture.
 After Spain’s return to democracy in the 1970s, widespread regional autonomy was granted.
 Yet, ETA wanted nothing less than total independence and continued its bloody fight against the Spanish government until, in 2011, the group announced a ‘definitive cessation of its armed activity.’

 Gastronomy & Wine

 Of course, all this gastronomic indulgence requires something to wash it down colder.
-The Basque Country’s signature wine style is Txacoli; a young, fresh, fruity white wine served chilled – a delightful summer aperitif.
+The Basque Country’s signature wine style is Txacoli, a young, fresh, fruity white wine served chilled – a delightful summer aperitif.
 However, further south, you’ll discover the vineyards of Rioja Alavesa – part of the Basque Country – which produces some of the finest Rioja in the region.
 The higher altitudes and cooler climate typically result in impeccable freshness and balanced wines.
 The best examples are structured, velvety reds with the ability to age for decades.
 They deserve 5-star treatment – roast lamb or suckling pig would be ideal.

 Highlights